sweetpay/sweetpay-python/README.md

 # `None` if JSON wasn't provided.
 resp.data

-# For fetching the HTTP status code.
-resp.code

 # For getting the status passed from the server.
 For
 # example "OK" or "MISSING_COUNTRY".
 resp.status

+# For fetching the HTTP status code.
+Usually not needed, check
+# resp.status or the raised exception type instead.
+resp.code

 # For fetching the underlying `requests` response.
 If you don't
 # know what to use this for, the odds are that you don't have a